sapozhnikovv/OnTran.EF.SCU/README.md

 Services resolved from the dependency injection scope within the functor automatically use the shared main transaction and connection, without any code changes.

 ## Key Difference from TransactionScope
-Unlike TransactionScope (which uses ambient transactions with the limitations for Linux/container), this extension:
+Unlike TransactionScope (which uses ambient transactions with the limitations on Linux/container), this extension:
 - Uses explicit connection/transaction sharing (no MSDTC dependency, no distributed transaction coordinator)
 - Works natively in Docker/Linux containers
 - Creates scoped short-lived contexts that integrate with DI

 All services from the dependency injection scope automatically use the shared transaction and connection.

-So, It is not only about 'set connection and transaction for context', it also about 'create scoped short-lived context for services from scope' and use local transaction -> it is about Memory Management.
+In essence, it's not just about 'setting connection and transaction for context' - it's about creating scoped short-lived contexts for services that use the local transaction, with a primary focus on memory management.

 Support DB types: